kappataumu/async-website-monitor/README.md

 The URLs you want to monitor along with any explicit checks should be placed in `./watchlist.json`, but you can specify a custom file on the command line as well:

-`asymo.py --watchlist=/path/to/my/file/watchlist.json`
+`$ asymo.py --watchlist=/path/to/my/file/watchlist.json`

-In order to keep configuration to a minimum, if you are happy with a `GET` request being issued and a `200` status code check, you only need to provide the URL to be checked, like so:
+In order to keep configuration verbosity to a minimum, if you are happy with a `GET` request being issued and a `200` status code check, you only need to provide the URL to be checked, like so:

 ```json
 {